What is a PARP Inhibitor and How Does It Treat Ovarian Cancer?

 PARP inhibitors work particularly well against cancer cells that already have difficulty repairing their DNA due to gene mutations like BRCA1 or BRCA2.
 (You can learn more about these ovarian cancer mutations here.)
 This is because of a concept called “synthetic lethality.”

 So, how do PARP inhibitors act on cancerous cells?
 Imagine a car with two sets of brakes: regular and emergency.
-If the regular brakes fail, the vehicle can still stop safely using the emergency brakes.
+If the regular brakes fail, the car can still stop safely using the emergency brakes.
 But if both sets of brakes fail simultaneously, the car won’t be able to stop at all.

 Similarly, cancer cells with BRCA1 or BRCA2 mutations have a faulty “set of brakes” for repairing their DNA.
 They rely on PARP, which acts as their “emergency brakes,” to fix DNA damage.
 When a PARP inhibitor is used, it disables the emergency brakes.
 The cancer cells are left unable to repair their DNA effectively, causing them to accumulate damage and eventually die.